Deportation of Soviet Germans (1941–1942): Evaluation

 J. Otto Pohl estimates that nearly a quarter million Germans died as a result of the 1941–1942 deportations as well as the smaller ones in 1945–1946 targeting the Soviet Germans repatriated after spending the war under German rule.
 Of these, 50,000 or 6 percent died in transit before reaching the destination.
-He writes that the deportation greatly exceeded earlier Soviet population transfers and was one of the largest ethnic cleansing operations in the twentieth century to date.
+He writes that the deportation greatly exceeded earlier Soviet population transfers and was one of the largest ethnic cleansing operations in the twentieth century up to that time.
 Pohl compares it to the Armenian genocide both in scale and because the authorities sent deportees to places where it was known that they would not be able to obtain sufficient subsistence.
-The number of Soviet Germans who died from 1941 to 1948 is less than the number of deaths due to famine and persecution between World War I and World War II.
+The number of Soviet Germans who died from 1941 to 1948 is less than the number of deaths due to famine and persecution (for example, the German operation of the NKVD) between World War I and World War II.
 Although the forcible transfer of populations was determined to be a crime against humanity at the Nuremberg trials, Kaganovich never faced prosecution.

 Various underlying motives have been proposed for the deportations, including revenge for military defeats, and economic exploitation for cheap labor and to populate resource-rich but population-sparse areas in Siberia.
 While some historians ultimately blame the deportations on Germany, others view them as an extension of other Soviet terror.
 In contrast, Pohl argues that the primary reason for the deportation was to remove Germans from the western Soviet Union, "a punitive internal deportation justified as a prophylactic measure to protect state security".
 He adds that though fears of collaboration were a short term consideration, in the long run the Soviet leadership believed it would benefit from permanently eliminating an economically successful minority concentrated in specific areas of strategic importance.
 Pohl argues that the ethnic cleansing of suspect populations was an accepted practice at the time, citing the Japanese internment in the United States and Canada, as well as Nazi deportation of Jews.